 Jane Powell, Howard Keel, and fellow Seven Brides for Seven Brothers cast members

 Howard Keel, best remembered for MGM musicals such as Show Boat, Kiss Me Kate, and Seven Brides for Seven Brothers, is Turner Classic Movies' next-to-last "Summer Under the Stars" star.
 On Tuesday, August 30, TCM will be presenting 14 Howard Keel movies, including one TCM premiere – Charles Crichton's British crime drama Floods of Fear.
 (TCM had initially announced another premiere, the 1948 British drama The Small Voice, starring Valerie Hobson and James Donald; instead, as per its website TCM will be showing – once again – the 1951 comedy Three Guys Named Mike, starring Jane Wyman.)
-[Howard Keel Movie Schedule.]
+(Check out below TCM's Howard Keel Movie Schedule.)

 Tall, baritone-voiced, and handsome, Howard Keel could at times be a quite effective actor, whether in comedies (Callaway Went Thataway, when not singing in Annie Get Your Gun, Calamity Jane and Seven Brides for Seven Brothers) or in dramas (the Western Ride, Vaquero!, when not singing in Show Boat).